simjbaum/python-machine_learning/README.md

 # python-machine_learning - Python Data Science Course

-1.)
-In the "assignment_code1.ipynb" I used a Random Forest Classifier to predict **if** depths from **house owners are paying fees back**, and how likely this is.
+## In the "assignment_code1.ipynb" I used a Random Forest Classifier to predict **if** depths from **house owners are paying fees back**, and how likely this is.

 The course was offered by the University of Michigan and hosted on Coursera: https://www.coursera.org/specializations/data-science-python

-2.) **Breast Cancer data set exploration and testing different classifiers on the data** - **Course independent exploration**
+# machine learning - scikit learn and bayes classifier on the breast cancer data set from sklearn (code and data in .md below)

-# machine learning - scikit learn and bayes classifier on the breast cancer data set from sklearn
+## **Breast Cancer data set exploration and testing different classifiers on the data** - **Course independent exploration**

 ## Next I compare a naive bayes classifier vs a support vector machine classifier on the public available breast cancer data set from sklearn